-- Rural residential development is a popular housing choice. - A large number of rural residential lots of various sizes have been developed under the current planning scheme provisions. - Almost 9000 hectares of land is currently zoned for rural residential development, more than 50 per cent of this land remains undeveloped for this purpose.

-- Disincentives to development include location, access constraints, limited market appeal and natural hazards such as flooding and bushfire threat. - Though popular, rural residential development is not without some significant drawbacks: - it typically increases residential populations where all levels of government are least able to provide infrastructure or services, - it tends to occur in a multi-fronted, fragmented pattern further adding to difficulties in upgrading basic infrastructure such as roads, - more residents are exposed to areas of higher bushfire risk and potential isolation during flood events, - it has adverse impacts upon primary production by virtue of increasing land prices and generating reverse amenity effects, - has a significantly increased ecological footprint over other forms of residential development by reason of increased land clearing, extended car based travel and on-site sewage disposal systems, - has significant scenic amenity impacts where it occurs at densities greater than 0.5 dwellings per hectare, - rural residential lots of less than two hectares are generally less capable of supporting any rural activity and are typically more residential than rural in character, - it typically generates resident expectations for service and infrastructure that Council cannot meet, - it greatly adds to the complexity of future urban land development by virtue of multiple small holdings being a barrier to efficient urban subdivision. - The draft Wide Bay Burnett Regional Plan cautions against an increase in the supply of rural residential land. - The draft Regional Plan also states that rural residential development is to be contained in existing rural residential zoned areas. - Consideration should be given to the review of current extent/location of current rural residential zonings. - Consideration should be given to the potential opportunities for larger rural residential lots (10 hectare rural lifestyle lots) in reasonable proximity to existing rural centres and where such development could be accommodated without: - the need to upgrade existing infrastructure, - adverse impacts upon agricultural production, - adverse impacts upon biodiversity values, or - unduly increasing resident exposure to natural hazards.
+- Rural residential development is a popular housing choice. - A large number of rural residential lots of various sizes have been developed under the current planning scheme provisions. - Almost 9,000 hectares of land is currently zoned for rural residential development, more than 50 per cent of this land remains to be developed for this purpose. - Disincentives to the development of this land include location, access constraints, limited market appeal of some locations and natural hazards such as flooding and bushfire threat. - Though popular, rural residential development is not without some significant drawbacks: - it typically increases residential populations where all levels of government are least able to provide infrastructure or services, - it tends to occur in a multi-fronted, fragmented pattern further adding to difficulties in upgrading basic infrastructure such as roads, - more residents are exposed to areas of higher bushfire risk and potential isolation during flood events, - it has adverse impacts upon primary production by virtue of increasing land prices and generating reverse amenity effects, - has a significantly increased ecological footprint over other forms of residential development by reason of increased land clearing, extended car based travel and on-site sewage disposal systems, - has significant scenic amenity impacts where it occurs at densities greater than 0.5 dwellings per hectare, - rural residential lots of less than two hectares are generally less capable of supporting any rural activity and are typically more residential than rural in character, - it typically generates resident expectations for services and infrastructure that council cannot meet, - it greatly adds to the complexity of future urban land development by virtue of multiple small holdings being a barrier to efficient urban subdivision. - The recently adopted Wide Bay Burnett Regional Plan cautions against an increase in the supply of rural residential land. - The Regional Plan also states that rural residential development is to be contained in existing rural residential zoned areas. - Consideration should be given to the review of current extent/location of current rural residential zonings.